arialhamed/arialhamed.github.io/_posts/apk/2021-06-01-the-sandbox-craft-play-share.md

 paid: false
 ---

-> _"Play God & Create Worlds with Life or Destroy everything within a tap of your finger!" - <a href="https://play.google.com/store/apps/details?id=com.pixowl.thesandbox.android" target="_blank">Play Store</a>_
+> _"Play God & Create Worlds with Life or Destroy everything within a tap of your finger!" - <a href="https://play.google.com/store/apps/details?id=com.pixowl.thesandbox.android">Play Store</a>_

 <span class="timestamp">08 May 2022:</span> It's pretty fun and charming, ngl.
 I really loved playing it as a kid, and as a young adult now, seeing the graphics just bring back so many memories, of me doing a lot of random stuff ranging from creating a healing laser to just bombing a human population.